 When should I take down my team flag after the season ends?

 This is personal preference.
 Some fans take flags down after the final game, while others display them year-round as a permanent statement of team identity.
-A practical middle ground is displaying from the season opener through the championship game or your team's final game, then storing the flag properly until the following season.
+A practical middle ground is displaying from the season opener through your team's final game, then storing the flag properly until the following season.

 Final Recommendations